 There are also ways to get “personalized” recommendations with companies that offer a flat or annual fee program for unlimited ad-free access to products.

 - Flat fee payments for movies with Netflix so I can watch as many TV shows, documentaries, movies, and more that I want when I want to.

 - One annual fee for Amazon Prime so I can get free shipping and discounts on products, movies, and books.
 There are options now for monthly rates for Prime Music, Prime Photos, and Kindle Owners Lending Library.

 I just received a Plenti card that is a rewards program that gives me points with multiple companies: Rite Aid, AT&T, Exxon, Macy’s, Mobil, Nationwide, Direct Energy, Enterprise, and Hulu.

 Okay – now why am I talking about money and “personalization”?
 It’s because companies want to “personalize” your shopping experience.
-They are using algorithms to give you points, rewards, recommendations, offers and more based on your behavior.
+They are using algorithms to give you points, rewards, recommendations, offers, and more based on your behavior.
 This is PUSH technology as its best — or is it?
-We are going to see more and more of this in forms like Plenti and be connected in ways we will never know.
-But we need to be careful who we give our personal data and track what they do with it.
+We are going to see more and more of this information like Plenti and be connected in ways we will never know.
+But we need to be careful who we give our personal data to and track what they do with it.

 Have you received recommendations for a book or movie

 that you definitely would never read or watch?